 Leverage: Control a large investment with a relatively small amount of money.
 This allows for strong potential returns, but you should be aware that it can also result in significant losses.

-Nearly 24/6 Market: Be responsive to market conditions and economic events knowing that you can trade almost 24 hours per day, 6 days per week – from market open on Sunday to market close on Friday.
+Nearly 24/6 market: Be responsive to market conditions and economic events knowing that you can trade almost 24 hours per day, 6 days per week – from Sunday to Friday.

 Liquidity: Forex is a very active market with an extraordinary amount of trading, especially in the biggest currencies.
 Trading some of the more obscure pairs may present liquidity concerns.

 Trading: Forex currency pairs are traded in increments of 10,000 units and there is no commission.
 However, the cost of the trade is reflected in the bid/ask spread.

 To start trading forex at TD Ameritrade, you’ll need to open a standard account.
 The Standard account can either be an individual or joint account.
 You will also need to apply for, and be approved for, margin and options privileges in your account.

 With a TD Ameritrade account, you’ll have access to thinkorswim, a powerful trading platform where you can trade forex, as well as other investments.
 This feature-packed trading platform lets you monitor the forex markets, plan your strategy, and implement it in one convenient, easy-to-use, and integrated place.
 One of the unique features of thinkorswim is custom forex pairing.

 In addition, TD Ameritrade has mobile trading technology, allowing you to not only monitor and manage your forex position, but trade currencies right from your smartphone, mobile device, or iPad.